itsvictoroyedeji/shopify-sections/README.md

 Simply access the new sections using your theme editor, located in your `Customizer` in Shopify.
 Add a new section like you would normally add any other section in Shopify...

+> To properly use them, get the setting for each slider under the `settings` folder here.

 And you're good to go!

 ## Final note